keboola/developers-docs/integrate/artifacts/tutorial.md

 This is very simple example.
 We will just create a Python Transformation, which will write a file to the artifacts "upload" folder.
 This file will be then uploaded as "artifact" to File Storage.

-1. In Keboola Connection project, create a new Python Transformation and paste this code into it:
+1. In your Keboola project, create a new Python transformation, and paste this code into it:
     ```
     import os
     with open("/data/artifacts/out/current/myartifact1", "w") as file: